 Restart is a financial incentive of up to $10,000 (GST inclusive) to encourage businesses to hire and retain mature age employees who are 50 years of age and over.

 Payments are made by employment services providers to businesses over six months.
 Employers can negotiate how often they receive the payments.
 Employers may also be able to receive a kickstart payment of up to 40 per cent of the total amount after four weeks of the job starting.

 if you are looking for staff, you can work with us and one of our young job seekers to design an internship placement of between four and 12 weeks at no cost to you.
 We will support you and the intern through the duration of the internship.
 The internship is an opportunity to see how a young person fits into your team and if they are suitable for employment with your business.
-You should be confident that if the intern is the right fit, you have a reasonable prospect of being able to give them a job.
 Instead of receiving a wage from employers, the Government will provide interns with an additional $200 a fortnight on top of their income support payment.
 Employers will receive a payment of $1000 to help cover the costs of hosting an intern.
 All interns are insured for the length of their internship.
 The internship needs to be structured and supervised.
-Your participants must be aged 17-24 and have received employment services for six months or more.
+Internships are available to job seekers aged between 17 and 24 years old.